 Through the creation of spaces for Indigenous ways of knowing I hope to support or help change other people's lives.
 To help them achieve self-sustainment and reach their highest potential.
 I can't express enough how important post-secondary education is.

-It has been one of the most transformational times of my life, hands down.
-I have grown immensely in my self-awareness, my passion and my understanding of systems.
-I walk with my head held higher, in the most humble way.
+It was one of the most transformational times of my life, hands down.
+I grew immensely in my self-awareness, my passion and my understanding of systems.
+I walked with my head held higher, in the most humble way.

-This position represents huge growth for MHC.
-It's accepting identity.
-It’s creating opportunities for a nation.
+This position represented huge growth for MHC.
+It's about accepting identity.
+It’s about creating opportunities for a nation.

 But then there is still a fear.
 It's a lot to ask someone to look at their belief system and to view our shared history a different way.
 There is sometimes resistance that comes from asking but that's OK.
 If we sit in that uncomfortable space for a bit the opportunity for growth becomes even greater.